-The huge space retains the industrial feel of the original telephone exchange and features a large T-shaped gallery showing national and international contemporary art, plus work by some of the best local artists.
-The gallery is also used as a project space, where artists and curators can test new ideas and run workshops, film screenings, live performances and community events.
+The Exchange is a major contemporary art space that opened in 2007 in conjunction with renovations to Newlyn Art Gallery.
+The gallery occupies a former telephone exchange and has a striking glass facade that runs the entire length of the building.
+The huge space retains the industrial feel of the original telephone exchange and features a large T-shaped gallery showing national and international contemporary art, plus work by some of the best regional artists.
+The gallery is also used for workshops, film screenings, live performances and community events.

 - Disabled access

 |Ticket Type||Ticket Price||Ticket Details|

 |Ticket||£3.00||£3.00 join entry to The Exchange and Newlyn Art Gallery.
 Members and U18's free of charge.
 Free all day on Saturdays.|

 SUMMER OPENING TIMES (to 11th October 2014) Monday – Saturday: 10am – 5pm Sunday: Closed WINTER OPENING TIMES (from 14th October 2014) Tuesday – Saturday: 10am – 5pm Sunday & Monday: Closed Bank Holidays 11am – 4pm

 The Exchange - 26th July – 4th October 2014